 Egyptians and foreigners who are currently in the country have been asked to respect activity limitations designed to minimize the risk of contagion.

-The evening curfew previously in place in Egypt was abolished on June 27th, although restaurants and cafes are still required to close before 10pm.
-Shops are now required to close before 9pm.
+The evening curfew previously in place in Egypt was abolished on June 27th, although restaurants and cafes are still required to close by 10pm.
+Shops are now required to close no later than 9pm.

 It is still compulsory to wear a mask when out in public in Egypt, and those who do not may be denied entry to Egyptian public transportation.

-Hotels in Egypt have resumed operations, and are currently able to operate at 70% capacity with reinforced hygiene standards.
-Cafes, restaurants, movie theatres and sports clubs are also now open and able to operate at 25% of their normal capacity.
+Travelers seeking accommodation in Egypt should be aware that hotels are currently operating, at 50% capacity with reinforced hygiene standards.
+Cafes, restaurants, movie theatres, and sports clubs are also now open and able to operate at reduced capacity.

 After coronavirus cases were reported in the country, COVID-19 testing and quarantine facilities have been set up at hospitals across Egypt.

-Foreigners in the country should follow this travel advisory to Egypt:
+Foreigners in the country should follow this travel advisory for Egypt

 - Avoid large gatherings of people